 Bottles:

-The other deluxe bottle was an oval shaped, shown above, its a flat bottle, also made of clear glass with a gilded overlay and black enameled designs.
-Presented in its box, wrapped in paper, carton, titled, gold, satin black interior.
+The other deluxe bottle was an oval shaped, flat bottle, also made of black crystal entirely covered with a gilded overlay and black enameled designs.
+This size was meant to carry in the handbag.
+It was presented in a gold paper covered box, lined with black satin satin.
 Bottle designed by Decor Auziès of Paris.
-Bottle stands 7 cm tall.
+Bottle measures 3"tall x 2.5" wide x 0.5" thick.

-A rare deluxe bottle was the perfume atomizer for Ambre de Delhi, made up of clear glass, completely gilded and further enhanced with an enameled dragon, it has the Babani label on the bottom, and the metal fittings are marked Vapo-Baby-Paris.
+A rare deluxe bottle was the perfume atomizer for Ambre de Delhi, made up of clear crystal, completely gilded and further enhanced with an enameled dragon in black, it has the Babani label on the bottom, and the metal fittings are marked "Vapo-Baby-Paris."
 The bottle stands 3" tall. c1920.

-Another, less pricey, but rare to find today, the melon shaped bottle was made up of frosted glass and had a stylized rose stopper enhanced with gold and black enamel.
+A rare to find today, the "Boule" shaped bottle was made up of frosted glass and had a stylized frosted glass rose stopper enhanced with gold and black enamel.
 The bottle had a gilded foil label.
-This bottle was also used for other perfumes by Babani.
+This bottle was called the "boule" in the Babani catalog, and was also used for other perfumes by Babani: Ambre de Delhi, Afghani.
+Rose Gullistan, Saigon.
+The bottle stands 7.5cm tall.
+It was housed in a "Hindu" box, lined in silk, and covered with gold embroidery.
+This presentation originally retailed for 75 francs.

 Fate of the Fragrance: